 - It requires less alteration of your tooth.
 With a zirconia dental crown, you’ll be able to keep more of your existing tooth.

-If your tooth is too damaged for a filling but not damaged enough for a dental crown, our dentists at Van Buskirk & Krischke DDS, LLC in Crown Point, IN can use an inlay or an onlay.
+If your tooth is too damaged for a filling but not damaged enough for a dental crown, our dentists at Van Buskirk & Krischke DDS, LLC can use an inlay or an onlay.
 We also often use these restorations when we need to remove and replace old fillings.
 An inlay fits inside the edges of your tooth’s surface, while an onlay extends over the edges of your tooth.
 Either way, your tooth is protected from further damage.